fiibbb/CarND-MPC-Project/src/Eigen-3.3/unsupported/Eigen/CXX11/src/Tensor/README.md

 memory as a Tensor.
 Instances of this class do not own the memory where the data are stored.

-A TensorMap is not resizable because it does not own the memory where its data are stored.
+a TensorMap is not resizable because it does not own the memory where its data are stored.

 #### Constructor TensorMap<Tensor<data_type, rank>>(data, size0, size1, ...)